Pinaki19091985/datasciencecoursera/codebook.md

 6. Merge data set.
 7. Appropriately labels the data set with descriptive variable names.
 8. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Variables used in script:

+filespath - Location where the zip file should exist or needs to be downloaded. activity_labels - Here activity_labels.txt is loaded. features - Here features.txt is loaded. extract_features - Here only the measurements on the mean and standard deviation is loaded.
+X_test  - Here X_test.txt is loaded.
+y_test  - Here y_test.txt is loaded.
+subject_test  - Here subject_test.txt is loaded.
+test_data - column binding done where with proper activity labels.
+X_train  - Here X_train.txt is loaded.
+y_train  - Here y_train.txt is loaded.
+subject_train  - Here subject_train.txt is loaded.
+test_data - column binding done where with proper activity labels. tidyData - final dataset with the average of each variable for each activity and each subject.